akashkriplani/bike-sharing-assigment/README.md

 - Bike demand is influenced by features such as **yr**, **workingday**, **temp**, **hum**, **windspeed**, **Summer**, **Winter**, **September**, and **Sunday**.
 - Three key feature variables, **temp**, **yr**, and **Winter**, exhibit the highest coefficient values, indicating their significant impact.
 - The RMSE values of **844** in the training set and **839** in the test set for a linear regression model indicate that the model is fitting well to the training data and generalizing reasonably to new, unseen data with a small difference between training and test set performance.

+## Recommendations

+- **Leverage High-Impact Features:** Focus on features such as **temp**, **yr**, and **Winter** as they exhibit the highest coefficient values, indicating significant impact on bike demand.

+- **Seasonal Strategies:** Develop targeted marketing and pricing strategies for different seasons, particularly emphasizing promotions during **Summer** and **Winter**.

+- **Optimize Operational Planning:** Adjust bike availability and distribution based on the significant features identified, optimizing resources for peak demand periods.

+- **User Engagement on Weekends:** Capitalize on increased demand on **Sunday** by introducing special promotions or events to encourage bike usage during weekends.

+- **Weather-Sensitive Promotions:** Implement weather-specific promotions or incentives to encourage bike usage during favorable weather conditions, addressing the impact of **temp**, **hum**, and **windspeed**.

+- **New Market Insights:** Use the developed model to gain insights into demand dynamics in the American market, informing business strategies and positioning BoomBikes competitively.

+- **Continuous Monitoring and Adaptation:** Regularly update the model with new data and adapt strategies based on evolving market conditions to ensure sustained revenue growth.

 ## Technologies Used